Correcting FLORES Evaluation Dataset for Four African Languages

 \section{Conclusion}

 In this work, we highlight the importance of qualitative evaluation datasets for low-resource languages and present our findings from a comprehensive review of the FLORES dataset for four African languages: Hausa, Northern Sotho, Xitsonga, and isiZulu.
 The original translations were marred by vocabulary inconsistencies, syntax errors, and inaccurate technical terms.
 After making necessary corrections, we measured the amount of edits and resulting difference between the improved datasets and the original using metrics like BLEU, TER, and COMET, which showed that significant improvements were made.
-Work is still ongoing in some of the languages, as indicated in \Cref{tab:data_stats}, and the final data and its analysis will be included in the camera-ready.
-Nonetheless, the results presented highlight the need for ongoing refinement and human oversight in developing accurate translation datasets for underrepresented languages.
+The results presented highlight the need for ongoing refinement and human oversight in developing accurate translation datasets for underrepresented languages.
 For future work, we intend to expand the corrections to more African languages.